 How can you tell if your leopard gecko is fat?
 It is often hard to tell if your pet is overweight but there are a few indicators to help you know how much food is too much food.

-Inside a Leopard Gecko Armpit Bubble
+What Are Leopard Gecko Armpit Bubbles?

 These bubbles make it look like your gecko has small air sacs or blisters in his armpits.
 Both male and female geckos get them.

-These bubbles will not hurt your leopard gecko nor should you be concerned about them.
-They are not painful, uncomfortable, or cause any sort of problem for your leopard gecko.
+Armpit bubbles will not hurt your leopard gecko, and you shouldn't be concerned about them.
+They are not painful or uncomfortable and don't cause any sort of problem for your leopard gecko.
 They also will not pop (nor should you try to pop them) like a blister.
-They are a completely normal thing for some leopard geckos to have and are simply an indicator that your gecko is storing something.
+They are completely normal in some leopard geckos and are simply an indicator that your gecko is storing something.

 The armpit bubbles on a leopard gecko may come and go.
-Sometimes they pop up overnight and then are gone after a day or two while other times they stick around for weeks or even longer.
-Sometimes they may seem larger than other times or one may stay while the other one disappears from the other armpit.
+Sometimes they pop up overnight and then are gone after a day or two, while at other times, they stick around for weeks or even longer.
+Sometimes they may seem larger than at other times, or one may stay while the other disappears from the other armpit.

-Leopard geckos can get abscesses that look similar to these bubbles from mealworm and cricket bites, thermal burns from being too close to their heat lights, from sitting too long on a hot rock, and other sources.
+Leopard geckos can get abscesses that look similar to the bubbles from mealworm and cricket bites, thermal burns from being too close to their heat lights, from sitting too long on a hot rock, and other sources.